-Aubrey O’Day Flaunts Dangerous Curves In Tiny Bikini
+Aubrey O’Day Flaunts Dangerous Curves In Tiny Bikini On Instagram

 — Aubrey O'Day (@AubreyODay) August 26, 2018

-On her Instagram story, the “Damaged” singer also shared a picture of a younger McCain when he served.
-Across the top, she wrote, “John McCain embodied the fullness of the word, Dignified.”
+On her Instagram story, the “Damaged” singer also shared a picture of a younger McCain, taken from years past during his military service.
+Across the top of the image she wrote, “John McCain embodied the fullness of the word, Dignified.”

-Earlier this year, O’Day made headlines for her 2012 affair with now first son, Donald Trump Jr. The pair met on Donald Trump’s reality TV show, The Celebrity Apprentice.
+Earlier this year, O’Day made headlines for her 2012 affair with the current president’s son, Donald Trump Jr. The pair met on Donald Trump’s reality TV show, The Celebrity Apprentice.